chemprop/chemprop/README.md

 ## Web Interface

-For those less familiar with the command line, we also have a web interface which allows for basic training and predicting.
+For those less familiar with the command line, Chemprop also includes a web interface which allows for basic training and predicting.
 An example of the website (in demo mode with training disabled) is available here: [chemprop.csail.mit.edu](chemprop.csail.mit.edu).

 ![Training with our web interface](chemprop/web/app/static/images/web_train.png "Training with our web interface")